ErnSur/ErnSur.github.io/content/post/cheat-sheet-editor/index.md

 ## Icons
 - {{<doc EditorGUIUtility.IconContent>}} Load icon texture from editor resources.
 More at [Editor Icon Browser](https://github.com/ErnSur/unity-editor-icons)
+- {{<doc MonoImporter.SetIcon>}} Sets a custom icon to associate with the imported MonoScript.
+- {{<doc PluginImporter.SetIcon>}} Sets the custom icon to associate with a MonoScript imported by a managed plugin.
 - {{<doc EditorGUIUtility.SetIconForObject>}} Set icon texture for GameObject or MonoScript.
 - {{<doc EditorGUIUtility.SetIconSize>}} Change size of the icon.